michael2012z/BitBible/markdown/KJV/files/Job.md

 26. Doth the hawk fly by thy wisdom, and stretch her wings toward the south?

-27. Doth the eagle mount up at thy command, and make her nest on high?at…: Heb. by thy mouth
+27. Doth the eagle mount up at thy command, and make her nest on high?

 28. She dwelleth and abideth on the rock, upon the crag of the rock, and the strong place.